 Finally, while Post Office Limited has stuck rigorously to its obligations of confidentiality throughout this process, it is apparent from leaks to the media that the same cannot be said of all parties to the Scheme.
 In the circumstances, I can confirm that should you wish to provide a copy of this letter to the media, Post Office Limited will not object.

-I am copying this letter to your fellow MPs, Andrew Bridgen, Oliver Letwin, Mike Wood, as well as to Alan Bates at JFSA.
+I am copying this letter to those present at the meeting, your fellow MPs, Andrew Bridgen, Oliver Letwin, Mike Wood, as well as to Alan Bates at JFSA.